 “Thompson personalizes the Katrina tragedy in a way all sports fans can relate to.
-Actually, you don’t even have to be a sports fan … It’s not often a non-fiction sports book will put a lump in your throat.” –Montreal Gazette
+You don’t even have to be a sports fan … It’s not often a non-fiction sports book will put a lump in your throat.” -Montreal Gazette

 "The concept of 'overcoming adversity' is certainly nothing new in the world of sports.
 Here, though, we see a truly extraordinary example of boys and men facing raw trauma and striking back with both passion and purpose." -Jeffrey Marx, author of A Season of Life